 The shots rang out just as the sun was coming over the horizon.
 She quickly slumped to the ground.
 The officer in charge of the execution slowly made his way to her and fired a single coup de grace shot into her brain with his revolver.

 Her father was well-off from a hat shop he owned as well as successful investments in the oil industry, consequently, bestowing upon Margaretha a lavish childhood.
-Always well dressed and considered a dandy in the small town where the family lived, Zelle always made sure all the children attended the best private schools.
+Always well dressed, and considered a dandy in the small town where the family lived, Zelle always made sure all the children attended the best private schools.

-The family was torn apart in 1889, when Margaretha’s parents divorced.
+The family was torn apart in 1889 when Margaretha’s parents divorced.
 An event propelled by Zelle’s bankruptcy due to poor investments and the collapse of the Dutch economy.
 Shortly after their divorce, Margaretha’s mother died.
-Her father went on to remarry in 1893 to Susanna Catharina ten Hoove in Amsterdam; a union destined to break apart in short time.
+Her father went on to remarry in 1893 to Susanna Catharina ten Hoove in Amsterdam; a union destined to break apart in a short time.

-Zelle, unable to care for the children sent them off to live with different relatives.
-Margaretha, went to live with her godfather, Mr. Visser in Sneek, a town just southwest of Leeuwarden.
+Zelle, unable to care for the children, sent them off to live with different relatives.
+Margaretha went to live with her godfather, Mr. Visser, in Sneek, a town just southwest of Leeuwarden.
 Visser, a man who had no children of his own and little interest in raising a teenager, decided to send Margaretha to a kindergarten training college.
 This, he felt would give her a place to live as well as teach her a profession.

 Marriage to Dutch Colonial Army Captain Rudolf MacLeod